chocolatey-community/chocolatey-package-requests/.github/ISSUE_TEMPLATE/mMaintainerRequest.md

 ---

 <!--
+The maintainer name `needs_new_maintainer` is added to a package that has no maintainers and is available to pick up by any other maintainer.
+Please do not raise issues for this maintainer.

 If you want to request a new maintainer for a package that you DO NOT MAINTAIN, please ensure you have followed the Package Triage Process - https://docs.chocolatey.org/en-us/community-repository/users/package-triage-process - specifically you have contacted the maintainer using the 'Contact Maintainer' link on the package page.

 If you have followed the Package Triage Process above and want to request to become the maintainer of a package that you DO NOT MAINTAIN, please go to the package page and click the 'Contact Site Admins' link and complete the details.